firefox-devtools/devtools-core/packages/devtools-source-map/README.md

   tab by itself
 * The toolbox inside Firefox loads this package and passes it down to interested tools so that they can share a common instance of the utilities

+# Application Requirements

+This package assumes that an application using this code will make the `worker.js` file available at `${baseWorkerURL}devtools-source-map/worker.js`.